Missing SC girl Faye Swetlik found dead 4 days after disappearance; man's body found in same neighborhood

+Investigators said 6-year-old Faye Swetlik's death is being treated as a homicide.
+This comes four days after the young girl was last seen getting off of a school bus in Cayce, a suburb of the state's capital Columbia.

-Investigators said the young girl's death is being treated as a homicide and no arrest have been made.
-Investigators also did not say if they have identified any suspect or person of interest in her death.
+No arrest have been made, and investigators did not indicate whether they have identified any persons of interest in her death.

-"This is a fluid situation, and we're working diligently on it," Cayce Director of Public Safety Byron Snelgrove said.
+"This is a fluid situation, and we're working diligently on it," said Byron Snelgrove, Cayce's director of public safety.

-During the search, investigators found the body of a man in the neighborhood.
+The unidentified man's body was found during the search for Swetlik.
 A new investigation is underway for that case, and Snelgrove did not say if the two deaths were connected.

-Investigators released an image Wednesday showing two vehicles known to be in the area where Faye was last seen, Cayce Public Safety Department said tips helped them identify and locate the people in one of the vehicles.
+Investigators released an image Wednesday showing two vehicles known to be in the area where Faye was last seen, Cayce officials said tips helped them identify and locate the people in one of the vehicles.

-Investigators questioned the occupants of the SUV, but did not release any specifics from what they learned.
+Police questioned the occupants of the SUV but did not release any specifics from what they learned.
 Officers did say they still need help identifying the people in the car.

 Sgt.
 Evan Antley of the Cayce Public Safety Department confirmed Thursday morning that investigators had towed vehicles away to be searched as part of the case.
 In addition, the home where Faye lives with her mother has been searched multiple times.

 Surveillance cameras captured what is believed to be the last images of the first grader.
-They show her getting off her school bus in Cayce, South Carolina, a city just south of Columbia, while wearing a black t-shirt with the word "peace" written on it.
+They show her getting off her school bus while wearing a black t-shirt with the word "peace" written on it.

 WATCH: Video of missing South Carolina girl on school bus day she disappeared